realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Fix up: The decision to discard commit messages for that commit

 Forking: A way of creating a copy of the given repository so that it belongs to our user

+Indirect merges: GitHub can merge a pull request automatically if the head branch is directly or indirectly merged into the base branch externally